SeanLee97/BertWordPieceTokenizer.jl/README.md

 48.7 µs ± 1.93 µs per loop (mean ± std. dev. of 7 runs, 10000 loops each)
 ```

-3) Rust bindings for Python
+3) Rust binding for Python

-scripts

 ```python
 In [1]: from tokenizers import BertWordPieceTokenizer